prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 This may also be useful for publishers who want to account for different discrepancies with different bidders.

-It's also possible to define different bid adjustment factors by mediatype, which can be helpful to adjust discrepancies that differ across mediatypes (PBS-Java only):
+It's also possible to define different bid adjustment factors by mediatype, which can be helpful to adjust discrepancies that differ across mediatypes:

 ```json
 {